maxshafer/shafer-research-group/content/home/2_welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
-weight: 10 # Order that this section will appear.
+weight: 20 # Order that this section will appear.
 title: |
-  Shafer Lab | Evolution of Sleep
+  We study the evolution and genomics of sleep variation across ~~fish~~ animals
-hero_media: welcome.jpg
+hero_media: lufubu.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'